eosnetworkfoundation/telegram-bot/README.md

 ---
 > **_Legal Notice_**
-Some content in this repo was generated in collaboration with one or more machine learning algorithms or weak artificial intelligence (AI).
+Some content in this repository was generated in collaboration with one or more machine learning algorithms or weak artificial intelligence (AI).
 This notice is required in some countries.